bimobject/docs/docs/documentation/transport/creating-a-transport.md

 # Creating a transport

-This article will go through all the steps of creating a product entity in Eando X.
+This article will go through all the steps of creating a transport entity in Eando X.

 ## Creating a new transport